dman926/nx-python-pdm/README.md

 - lint: Run lint checks with the selected linter.
 - typeCheck: Run type checks with the selected tool.
 - e2e: Run end-to-end tests with the selected test runner.
   - _In progress.
 It technically works, but it is missing tests.
-It's also not created automatically by the python generator_
+It's also not created automatically by the python generator except for cypress_
 - pdm: Allows running arbitrary PDM commands in the project through NX.

 ### Other TODOs